veso266/Flash-Speedtest.net-by-Ookla/README.md

 The product Ookla was seling was called Netgauge, so i said OK lets set it up

-I read documentation which is gone from the web by now but still here in this repo, and I started to crack Okklas Speedtest after decompiling their flash source there was a problem the source used [SecureSWF]: http://www.kindi.com/actionscript-obfuscator.php after working through the code and figuring out the date part of the license I gave up and started to try it a diferent way
+I read documentation which is gone from the web by now but still here in this repo, and I started to crack Okklas Speedtest after decompiling their flash source there was a problem the source used [SecureSWF](http://www.kindi.com/actionscript-obfuscator.php) after working through the code and figuring out the date part of the license I gave up and started to try it a diferent way

-then a year went by and it was already 2016 after talking a break another year went by and it was March in 2017
+then a year went by and it was already 2017

-I tried again and found their old Latency Test used a diferent obfuscacator [Amayeta SWF Decrypt]: http://www.amayeta.com/software/swfencrypt/ it was crappy so I deobfuscacated by hand it required a day of copy/pasting and code rewriting but I had the algorithm
+I tried again and found their old Latency Test used a diferent obfuscacator [Amayeta SWF Decrypt](http://www.amayeta.com/software/swfencrypt/) it was crappy so I deobfuscacated by hand it required a day of copy/pasting and code rewriting but I had the algorithm

 and the thing worked but only in Latency Test, license didn't work on any recent speedtest or Netgauge versions, damm, what did I do wrong?, well it turnes out that oOkla used a diferent secrets, after finding the secrets they used I was up and running